Savannah Protest Movement: Voter registration drive

 In addition to the boycott, black civic leaders began a massive voter registration drive to mobilize black eligible voters in Chatham County.
 To achieve this, Williams organized the Chatham County Crusade for Voters (CCCV), an organization that was structurally independent of, but still received support from, the NAACP.
 The CCCV, which Tuck described as the "political arm" of the local NAACP, was directly led by Williams.
-By the end of 1960, thanks in large part to the CCCV's efforts, 57 percent of the eligible black citizens of Savannah were registered to vote, a higher percentage than among the city's white population.
+By the end of 1960, thanks in large part to the CCCV's efforts, 57 percent of the eligible black citizens of Savannah were registered to vote.
+This constituted a higher percentage than among the city's white population.
 In Savannah, a city with a population of about 150,000 where roughly one-third of the population was black, this gave the black voting bloc a great deal of political strength.
 This political mobilization coincided with the elevation of Malcolm Roderick Maclean, a city alderman, to the position of mayor to fill a vacancy in the office.
 Maclean worked with the black community on several agreements, such as the appointment of one black person to each city council board.